 In the translation of The Message James 1:13 reads like this, don’t let anyone under pressure to give in to evil say, “God is trying to trip me up.”
 God is impervious to evil, and puts evil in no one’s way.
 Yes, the Lord has never harmed us.
 But He knows exactly how we should be led in His ways.

-Hannah’s barrenness in those days was a picture of Israel’s barrenness.
-The absence of God’s Word, or very rarely, indicates that Israel was going through such spiritual desolation, a spiritual drought!.
+Hannah’s barrenness in those days was a metaphor for Israel’s spiritual barrenness.
+The scarcity of God’s Word or revelations during that time was an indication of Israel’s spiritual desolation, a spiritual drought!
 1 Samuel 3:1 ESV, And the word of the LORD was rare in those days; there was no frequent vision.
-No widespread revelation, in NKJV.
-This is also because of what happened in the house of God, 1 Samuel 2:12 describes how the two sons of Priest Eli, Hophni, and Phinehas were mentioned as corrupt, evil, destructive, wicked, and even immoral.
-They didn’t know God.
-They took the Israelites’ offering, 1 Samuel 2:13-16.
-They were very sinful before God because they had defiled, despised, and insulted the sacrifice.
-In verse 22, it states that they slept with the women who served at the door of the tabernacle.
-Eli did rebuke them, in verses 23-25, but they ignored their father’s rebuke.
-Priest Eli, as father and a priest, should have disciplined them as harshly as he should.
+No widespread revelation in NKJV translation.
+This was also due to the corruption in the house of God.
+The two sons of Priest Eli, Hophni and Phinehas, were described as corrupt, evil, destructive, wicked, and even immoral (1 Samuel 2:12).
+They didn’t know God and even took the Israelites’ offerings for themselves (1 Samuel 2:13-16).
+They were very sinful before God and had defiled, despised, and insulted the sacrifices.
+In verse 22, it is mentioned that they slept with the women who served at the door of the tabernacle.
+Although Eli rebuked them in verses 23-25, they ignored their father’s rebuke.
+As a father and a priest, Eli should have really disciplined them as a father.

-To make matters worse, Eli apparently enjoyed his sons’ action (1 Samuel 2:13-16).
-The rebuke of a servant of God, 1 Samuel 2:29, Why then do you scorn my sacrifices and my offerings that I commanded for my dwelling, and honor your sons above me by fattening yourselves on the choicest parts of every offering of my people Israel?’
-This rebuke shows how Eli looked greedily at the offering that was meant for God.
-And he was more afraid of his children, more respectful of them than fearing God and honoring His Word.
-He became very fat (1 Samuel 4:18) and his eyes became blurry (is it because of old age or diabetic?
-1 Samuel 3:2).
+To compound the problem, Eli seemed to enjoy his sons’ wicked behavior (1 Samuel 2:13-16).
+In 1 Samuel 2:29, a servant of God rebuked Eli, Why then do you scorn my sacrifices and my offerings that I commanded for my dwelling, and honor your sons above me by fattening yourselves on the choicest parts of every offering of my people Israel?’
+Eli’s greed for the offering meant for God was evident.
+He feared his children more than he feared God and valued their honor above honoring God’s Word.
+He became very overweight (1 Samuel 4:18), and his eyesight began to fail (1 Samuel 3:2, whether due to old age or diabetes is unclear).

 When the House of God was so contaminated with evil and wickedness, you could then imagine how dry the spiritual lives of the Israelites were at that time, how barren were they before the Lord.
 These are God’s cries and grief, just like the cry and grief of the barren Hannah.
 1 Samuel 1:7, 8, 10, 15.
 Hannah’s cries and grief gave birth to a prayer that went up before the Lord, a prayer of submission asking the Lord’s grace for a child, 1 Samuel 1:11.
 God answered her cry by giving Samuel, a prophet, an answer to God’s own grief, 1 Samuel 1:19.

-Indeed, The Lord’s ways are full of mysteries and cannot be understood often.
-However, what’s unique is that every path of God will always introduce Himself in a new dimension that will be understood by those who willingly follow Him faithfully.
-And the end of His path is always good and perfectly intertwined with the (greater) image of His plan of salvation for mankind.
-Yes, because He is always good for all of us and knows exactly what we need most.
-Hebrews 11:40b TB Indonesia, without us they cannot come to perfection.
-The perfection of faith is not owned by one person alone but is the fulfillment of the entire faith of God’s children together from beginning to the end.
+Indeed, the ways of the Lord are often mysterious and difficult to understand.
+However, what is unique is that each path of God introduces Himself in a new dimension that can be understood by those who willingly follow Him faithfully.
+The end of His path is always good and perfectly intertwined with the greater image of His plan of salvation for humankind.
+This is because He is always good and knows exactly what we need most.
+As stated in Hebrews 11:40b (TB Indonesia), “without us, they cannot come to perfection.”
+The perfection of faith is not owned by one person alone but is the fulfillment of the entire faith of God’s children together from beginning to end.

 Why did God deliberately close her womb?
-God seemed to be looking for a heart that was willing to surrender a life given as a Nazirite, fully given back to the Lord, as God’s chosen, in His holiness, to serve Him only.
-Being a Nazarite of God, or being consecrated only to God, has the meaning of being separated exclusively for God alone.
-A person who must not drink wine nor eat something unclean.
-He has to keep all God’s commandments.
-And the razor shouldn’t touch his hair.
-Judges 13:5, 7, 14.
-1 Samuel 1:11.
+It seems that God was looking for a heart that was willing to dedicate a child’s life as a Nazirite, fully committed to serving the Lord in His holiness.
+Being a Nazirite of God means being consecrated solely to Him, separated exclusively for His purposes.
+The Nazirite was forbidden from drinking wine, eating anything unclean, and was required to keep all of God’s commandments.
+Additionally, the razor was not to touch his hair.
+(Judges 13:5, 7, 14; 1 Samuel 1:11).

-Yes, the condition of Israel described above made the Lord grieved (like Hannah), especially because till Hannah came to the scene, there had not been anyone who wanted to turn back to God and be used by Him to restore this situation.
-This saddened God even more.
-So when Hannah prayed, a Nazirite prayer, God hearken.
-When Hannah bravely gave back the child she asked to be God’s Nazarite after he was weaned (1 Samuel 1:23-24), God found someone whom God could use to restore Israel.
-Hannah had a child, God had a prophet.
+Yes, the state of Israel described above caused great grief to the Lord (just like Hannah), particularly because no one had yet risen up to turn back to God and help restore the situation.
+This saddened God even further.
+However, when Hannah prayed her Nazirite prayer, God listened.
+When Hannah bravely gave the child she had prayed for back to God as a Nazirite after he was weaned (1 Samuel 1:23-24), God found someone who could be used to restore Israel.
+Hannah had a child, and God had a prophet.

 And Samuel grew, and the LORD was with him and let none of his words fall to the ground.
 And all Israel from Dan to Beersheba knew that Samuel was established as a prophet of the LORD.
 And the LORD appeared again at Shiloh, for the LORD revealed himself to Samuel at Shiloh by the word of the LORD.